syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Specifies the height of File Explorer control.
+Specifies the height of FileExplorer control.